CoveAS/bring-fraktguiden-for-woocommerce/README.md

 Please consult the installation section and the changelog section before installing or upgrading.

-> Special thanks goes to out to **Matt Gates** for starting this project and allowing us to build upon his original codebase.

 ## Installation guide

 When you install bring, you need to head to the settings page to start configuring Bring to your specifications.